States scale back food stamp benefits even as prices soar

 Alex Murphy, a spokesman for Reynolds, noted the extra benefits were always intended to help people who lost jobs because of the pandemic and said, “we have to return to pre-pandemic life.”
 Murphy pointed out that Iowa has over 86,000 job openings listed on a state unemployment website.

-But Kramer said she’s not able to work and that even getting out of her apartment can be a struggle at times.
+But Kramer said she’s not able to work and that even getting out of her apartment can be a struggle.

 Vince Hall, who oversees public policy for the nationwide food bank network Feeding America, said ending the extra benefits ignores the reality that even as the pandemic wanes there hasn’t been a decline in demand at food banks.